 According to Boyle et al’s research in 2017, approximately 70% of Americans and French adults have insufficient magnesium in their diets, leading to various negative health outcomes, one of which is mood disorders.
 The researchers concluded that in human studies, a magnesium deficiency led to depression and suicidal behavior.
 In rat studies, magnesium deficiency led to elevated anxiety.
 A safe and healthy strategy is to use nutritive magnesium as an alternative to Valium to address these symptoms.43

-Cannabidiol or CBD has been increasingly studied in recent times since the substance has been legalized for medical use almost everywhere.
+Low-THC cannabidiol or CBD has been increasingly studied in recent times since the substance has been legalized for medical use almost everywhere.
 A paper by Blessing et al was published in 2015 that cited CBD as an effective treatment for generalized anxiety, panic disorders, social anxiety disorder, OCD, and PTSD.
-We cannot think of many (if any) medications that have been proven effective for such an amazing range of anxiety/mood disorders, without sedation, and with such an excellent safety profile.50
+We cannot think of many (if any) medications that have been proven effective for such an amazing range of anxiety/mood disorders, without sedation, and with such an excellent safety profile.
+Recreational use of high THC content marijuana is NOT recommended as it can have adverse effects such as the very psychiatric symptoms that Valium was prescribed to treat.50

-Studies such as the one by Garzon et al from 2009 demonstrating that melatonin works better than placebo to improve sleep, and to reduce symptoms such as depression and anxiety.
+Studies such as the one by Garzon et al 2009 demonstrate that melatonin works better than a placebo to improve sleep and reduce symptoms such as depression and anxiety.
 Other plus factors are that it is not addictive, and it is safe for all ages, unlike conventional hypnotic drugs.51

 Tryptophan / 5-HTP

 Another study (Kahn et al) showed that tryptophan was moderately effective in the reduction of a set of 90 symptoms relating to anxiety disorders.
 5-HTP is an over-the-counter supplement that contains tryptophan which is also a precursor to melatonin.
-Bravo et al did a comparison trial involving cereal enriched with tryptophan in a group of older adults and found the enriched cereal group had significant improvements to sleep and mood.53,54
+Bravo et al did a comparison trial involving cereal enriched with tryptophan in a group of older adults and found the enriched cereal group had significant improvements in sleep and mood.53,54

 A study by Frontiers in Neuroscience valerian recognized Valerian extract worldwide as an effective herbal sedative, although there is a lack of definitive research to authenticate the herb’s anxiolytic effects at a therapeutic level of efficacy.42